 Typical test results include:

 - Stress at 3.5% elongation

 - Stresses and elongations at the yield point and at specimen break

-Calculating the flexural stress and strain typically takes into account small deflections and does not take into account any friction at the supports.
+- Calculating the flexural stress and strain typically takes into account small deflections and does not take into account any friction at the supports.
 For this reason, the standards limit this method to a flexural strain of 3.5%, which corresponds to a deflection of 6 mm for ISO specimens with a height of 4 mm.
 The calculation error accepted by the standards in this range still lies under 1% of the measured value.

-Exercising extreme care is a requirement when measuring specimen dimensions for a flexure test.
+- Exercising extreme care is a requirement when measuring specimen dimensions for a flexure test.
 Since specimen thickness is calculated quadratically in the flexural stress, the measurement error result is also a quadratic function.
 A measurement error of only 0.1 mm with a specimen height of 4.0 mm (nominal) produces an error in flexural stress of about 5%.

 - Type III defined in the standard describes the case of a quality assurance or R&D task with flexural modulus measurement that only serves for internal comparison or tolerance monitoring purposes, and therefore, it is not so much the correctness but good repeatability of the measurement that matters.
 In this case, to simplify the test arrangement, the crosshead travel monitor of the testing machine and a compliance correction can be used.

-- ZwickRoell testing machines can compensate for deformation of the load frame, force sensor, and flexure test tool using the testXpert III software.Measurement is sufficiently accurate via the testing machine's crosshead displacement transducer.
+- With reference to the requirements for deflection measurement in accordance with test Type III, ZwickRoell testing machines can compensate for the deformation of the load frame, the load cell and the flexure test tool using our testXpert testing software.
+This enables sufficiently accurate measurement via the crosshead travel monitor of the testing machine.
 Operating the machine is therefore made simple, especially for quality control purposes.